spaforms365/spaforms365.github.io/_docs/designer-overview.md

 At runtime every component receives execution <code>parameters</code> from the project and instanciates its Template/Model pair into <code>MVVM runtime model</code>.
 <br/>
 <br/>
 SPA Forms 365 Designer is a multipage development environment, where <code>one page</code> surfaces a <code>single component</code> on hierarchy of SPA Form project.
-Each Designer page appears as an individual <code>TAB</code> on Ribbon.
+Each Designer page appears as individual <code>TAB</code> with Ribbon.
 Caption on tab shows <code>name</code> of a component.

 ### Designer Page